 We’re going to use the Patch Editor to:

 As a result two 3D objects that look like eyes will spin when the the person using the effect raises their eyebrows.
 Like this:

 Download the sample content to follow along.

-We’ve also used a blend shape to distort the shape of the face, and added a retouching effect.
-You can find out more about face distortion and retouching in this tutorial.
+We’ve also used a blend shape to distort the shape of the face and added a retouching effect.
+Find out more about face distortion and retouching in this tutorial.

 To open the Patch Editor:

 The Patch Editor will open at the bottom of the screen: